 Existing thresholds for CSCI scores (Mazor 2015) and ASCI scores (Theroux et al. 2020) were used to evaluate the BMI and algae data collected in San Mateo County and analyzed in this report (Table 2.2).
 Provisional thresholds for IPI scores (Rehn et al. 2018) were used to evaluate physical habitat conditions.
 The thresholds for all three indices were based on the distribution of scores for data collected at reference calibration sites located throughout California.
-Four condition categories are defined by these thresholds: "likely intact" (greater than 30th percentile of reference site scores); "possibly intact" (between the 10th and the 30th percentiles); "likely altered" (between the 1st and 10th percentiles); and "very likely altered" (less than the 1st percentile).
+Four condition categories are defined by these thresholds: "likely intact" (greater than 30th percentile of reference site scores); "possibly altered" (between the 10th and the 30th percentiles); "likely altered" (less than the 1st percentile).

 A CSCI score below 0.795 is referenced in the MRP as a threshold indicating a potentially degraded biological community, and thus should be considered for a SSID Project.
-The MRP threshold is at the division between the "possibly intact" and "likely altered" condition categories described in Mazor (2015).
+The MRP threshold is at the division between the "possibly altered" and "likely altered" condition categories described in Mazor (2015).
 Further investigation is needed to evaluate the applicability of this threshold to sites in highly urban watersheds and/or modified channels that are common throughout the Bay Area.

-Biological Indicator Tool Likely Intact Possibly Intact Likely Altered Very Likely Altered ВМІ CSCI ≥ 0.92 ≥ 0.79 to < 0.92 ≥ 0.63 to < 0.79 < 0.63 Diatoms ASCI ≥ 0.94 ≥ 0.86 to < 0.94 ≥0.75 to < 0.86 < 0.75 Physical Habitat IPI ≥ 0.94 ≥ 0.84 to < 0.94 ≥0.71 to < 0.83 < 0.70
+Biological Indicator Tool Likely Intact Possibly Altered Likely Altered Very Likely Altered BMI CSCI ≥ 0.92 ≥ 0.79 to < 0.92 ≥ 0.63 to < 0.79 < 0.63 Algae ASCI Hybrid ≥ 0.94 ≥ 0.86 to < 0.94 ≥0.75 to < 0.86 < 0.75 Physical Habitat IPI ≥ 0.94 ≥ 0.84 to < 0.94 ≥0.71 to < 0.83 < 0.70

 Table 2.2.
-Condition categories used to evaluate CSCI, D_ASCI, and IPI scores.
+Condition categories used to evaluate CSCI, ASCI Hybrid, and IPI scores.